-After watching the montage, begin your investigation of the question: what type of weather patterns are suitable for the production of maple syrup?
-Begin the process by graphing the 30-year average temperature and precipitation patterns for Vermont.
-Use the data to build a climatograph, or graph of climate.
-You can use the template provided below or create your own graph.
+After watching the montage, begin to the investigate the question: what type of weather patterns are suitable for the production of maple syrup?
+Start the process by graphing the 30-year average temperature and precipitation patterns for Vermont.
+Use the data supplied below to build a climograph, or graph of climate.
+You can use the template provided below, or create your own graph.

-- Download the data and an empty template for graphing here: Template for Graphing Climate Data (Acrobat (PDF) 262kB Jun18 12).
+- Download the data and an empty template for graphing here: Template for Graphing Climate Data (Acrobat (PDF) 277kB Feb1 22).
 To download the PDF file, right-click on the link and choose "Save File As" or "Save Link As..." or other similar command.
 Print the file for the graphing exercise.